thycotic/dsv-docs/product/QuickStart/users/index.md

 The local user will select *(1)* and enter their username and password.
 The Thycotic One user will select *(3)* and enter their email, Thycotic One password, and for the provider name (simply hit <enter> to default to *thy-one*).

-At this point, the users are created and able to authenticate to DSV, however, they will not have permission to access anything yet because DSV defaults to *deny all*.
+At this point, the users are created and able to authenticate to DSV (they can comfirm with the command `thy auth` and get a token), however, they will not have permission to access anything yet because DSV defaults to *deny all*.
 In the next step, the admin will create policies granting permission to these users.